openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/nexentaedge-driver.rst

 NBD driver
 ~~~~~~~~~~

-As an alternative to using iSCSI, Amazon S3, or Openstack Swift protocols,
+As an alternative to using iSCSI, Amazon S3, or OpenStack Swift protocols,
 NexentaEdge can provide access to cluster storage via a Network Block Device
 (NBD) interface.